Fyokla Tolstaya

 Fyokla Nikitichna Tolstaya (Фёкла Никитична Толстая; born 27 February 1971), also known as Fekla Tolstoy, is a Russian journalist, cultural figure, and TV and radio presenter.
-She is the great-great-granddaughter of the author Leo Tolstoy.
+She is the daughter of Academician Nikita Tolstoy (and a great-great-granddaughter of the author Leo Tolstoy).

 Biography

 Fyokla Tolstaya was born Anna Nikitichna Tolstaya on 27 February 1971 in Moscow.
 She holds a degree in Slavic philology from the Moscow State University and trained as a director at the Russian Institute of Theatre Arts (GITIS).

 She began a career in journalism in the late 1990s, working as a magazine critic, newspaper columnist, and host on the radio stations Echo of Moscow and Radio Mayak.

 Media and cultural work

 Tolstaya was the host of several popular Russian television programmes, including People's Artist, based on the British reality television series Pop Idol.
 She is the longtime host of a morning talk show called "The Observer" on Russia's main dedicated culture channel (TV Kultura).

 She hosted the Russian documentary series "Great Dynasties" (2005–2006) and was the author and host of a documentary series called "The Tolstoys" about the history of the Tolstoy family (2011).
 In 2022, she authored and hosted a documentary series called "Museums Without Borders" that explores contemporary museum practices in different regions of Russia.

 Tolstaya also appeared as an actress in the films Seraphim Polubes and Other Inhabitants of the Earth (1984), The Old Alphabet (1987) and To Be Victor Pelevin.
 Sorry, Who?
 (2020).

 In 2008, she was a finalist in the Russian figure skating competition Stars on Ice, where she performed alongside Olympic medal-winning skater Artur Dmitriev.